raymond-u/lungo/README.md

 ### Configuration

-Lungo has two essential configuration files: `config.yaml` and `users.yaml`.
-The `config.yaml` file contains general settings for Lungo, while the `users.yaml` file is dedicated to user management.
-The default location for these files is platform-dependent, i.e. `~/.config/lungo/` on Linux.
+Lungo has two essential configuration files: `config.yaml`, which contains general settings, and `users.yaml`, dedicated to user management.
+The default location for these files is platform-dependent, e.g. `~/.config/lungo/` on Linux.
 You can override this location by passing the `--config-dir` option to Lungo.

 For a full list of available settings, please refer to [config.yaml](src/lungo_cli/resources/excluded/config.yaml) and [users.yaml](src/lungo_cli/resources/excluded/users.yaml).
 Also, you may find these [examples](examples) helpful.